marci-pires/WikiHadatac/Installing-for-Linux-(Production).md

-A basic HADataC installation involves the following four steps:
+A basic HADatAc installation involves the following four steps:

 * acquiring required software for installing/running the HADatAc Console

-* downloading the HADataC Console code from this GitHub repository, and
+* downloading the HADatAc Console code from this GitHub repository, and

 * executing its installation script.